neondatabase/website/content/docs/reference/cli-install.md

 ### Upgrade

 When a new version is released, you can update your Neon CLI using the installation methods described above.
-To check the latest version, refer to the **Releases** information on the [Neon CLI GitHub repository](https://github.com/neondatabase/neonctl) page.
+To check for the latest version, refer to the **Releases** information on the [Neon CLI GitHub repository](https://github.com/neondatabase/neonctl) page.
 To check your installed Neon CLI version, run the folliowing command:

 ```bash
 neonctl --version